MSUAASF Hiring Procedures for New or Existing Positions

 - Review NOV terminology for full understanding of terms of responsibilities, qualifications and experience; be clear as to what is required, what is preferred;

-- Draft Interview Questions (for phone and/or campus interviews)
+- Draft Interview Questions (for phone/skype, campus interviews and reference checks)

 - ESTABLISH COMMITTEE GROUND RULES